Murder of Gwen Araujo: Background

-Araujo first met Michael Magidson, José Merél, Jaron Nabors, and Jason Cazares in late August or early September 2002.
+Araujo first met Michael Magidson, José Merel, Jaron Nabors, and Jason Cazares in late August or early September 2002.
 The night they met Araujo, she flirted with all four men and they smoked marijuana together.
-After she left, Nabors asked the other three "Could this be a dude?" but none of the four men took the thought seriously.
-Later, she engaged in oral sex with Magidson and anal sex with Merél.
-She claimed to be menstruating and during sex would push her partners' hands away from her genitalia to prevent them from discovering that she had a penis.
+After she left, Nabors asked the other three, "Could this be a dude?", but none of the four men took the thought seriously.
+Later, she engaged in oral sex with Magidson and anal sex with Merel.
+She claimed to be menstruating and, during sex, would push her partners' hands away from her genitalia to prevent them from discovering that she had a penis.

-Nicole Brown, who was dating Paul Merél (José's older brother) and was acquainted with Araujo, said that she and Araujo had engaged in a physical fight after Brown challenged Araujo to strip for the men.
+Nicole Brown, who was dating Paul Merel (José's older brother) and was acquainted with Araujo, said that she and Araujo had engaged in a physical fight after Brown challenged Araujo to strip for the men.
 Araujo surprised her with a strong blow during the fight, and Brown said the men "were tripping, because she was smaller than me and just as strong.
 She fought like a guy."
 The four men debated in late September whether Araujo was female, concluding that "something bad could happen" to her if she was not.

 Confrontation

-On the night of October 3, 2002, Araujo attended a party at a house rented by José and Paul Merél, attended by them, their younger brother Emmanuel Merél, Michael Magidson, Jaron Nabors, Jason Cazares, and Nicole Brown.
-Nabors later testified that José Merél said that night, "I swear, if it's a f— man, I'm gonna kill him.
+On the night of October 3, 2002, Araujo attended a party at a house rented by José and Paul Merel, attended by them, their younger brother Emmanuel Merel, Michael Magidson, Jaron Nabors, Jason Cazares, and Nicole Brown.
+Nabors later testified that José Merel said that night, "I swear, if it's a f— man, I'm gonna kill him.
 If it's a man, she ain't gonna leave."
 According to Nabors, Magidson added "I don't know what I'm going to do", and Nabors replied, "Whatever you do, make sure you don't make a mess."
 Brown said the four men were out at a club together and did not return to the house until after midnight.

 In the early morning hours of October 4, Magidson asked Araujo to reveal her sex or allow him to touch her genitals, which she refused.
 Brown suggested that one of them should inspect Araujo, and Magidson took Araujo to the bathroom.
-After half an hour, during which José Merél later confessed he had sex with Araujo, Brown went to the bathroom, where she discovered Araujo had male genitalia during a forced inspection.
+After half an hour, during which José Merel later confessed he had sex with Araujo, Brown went to the bathroom, where she discovered Araujo had male genitalia during a forced inspection.
 Brown was surprised and blurted out, "It's a f— man!", and the men with whom she had had sexual relations became enraged and violent.
 Brown testified that she warned Araujo that the men were "very angry", but upon exiting through the front door, Araujo was confronted and forced back inside the house by Magidson, Nabors, and Cazares.
-Emmanuel Merél testified that he also tried to escort Araujo away from the house, but was prevented by Magidson and Nabors.
+Emmanuel Merel testified that he also tried to escort Araujo away from the house, but was prevented by Magidson and Nabors.